 This Temporary Specification for gTLD Registration Data (Temporary Specification) establishes temporary requirements to allow ICANN and gTLD registry operators and registrars to continue to comply with existing ICANN contractual requirements and community-developed policies in light of the GDPR.
-Consistent with ICANN’s stated objective to comply with the GDPR while maintaining the existing WHOIS system to the greatest extent possible, the Temporary Specification maintains robust collection of Registration Data (including Registrant, Administrative, and Technical contact information), but restricts most Personal Data to layered/tiered access. sers with legitimate purpose for accessing the non-public Personal Data would be able to request such access through Registrars and Registry Operators. sers would also maintain the ability to contact the Registrant or Administrative and Technical contacts through an anonymized email or web form.
+Consistent with ICANN’s stated objective to comply with the GDPR while maintaining the existing WHOIS system to the greatest extent possible, the Temporary Specification maintains robust collection of Registration Data (including Registrant, Administrative, and Technical contact information), but restricts most Personal Data to layered/tiered access.
+Third party data users with a legitimate purpose for accessing the non-public Personal Data would be able to request such access through Registrars and Registry Operators.
+Such data users would also maintain the ability to contact the Registrant or Administrative and Technical contacts through an anonymized email or web form.
 The Temporary Specification would be implemented where required because of a nexus to the European Economic Area, while providing flexibility to Registry Operators and Registrars to apply the requirements on a global basis based on implementation, commercial reasonableness and fairness considerations.
 The Temporary Specification would apply to all registrations, without requiring Registrars to differentiate between registrations of legal and natural persons.
 It would also include data processing agreements between and among ICANN, Registry Operators, Registrars, and Data Escrow Agents as necessary for compliance with the GDPR.

+NCSG Comments: We have noted many times that we disagree with the ICANN goal of maintaining access to registrant data to the greatest extent possible.
+WHOIS is broken, and it is clear that publishing registrant data is harmful to registrants.
+While we applaud the tiered access concept, and the contact through web forms on an anonymous basis, we have grave concerns about how you anticipate this third party access would work.
+We also applaud the avoidance of requiring contracted parties to distinguish between legal and natural persons.
+However, the requirement to obey privacy law in other jurisdictions is being blithely ignored in this paragraph.
+We are well aware that the only thing driving ICANN’s GDPR compliance is the reality that the contracted parties are going to be held hostage and liable to very heavy fines, but we would remind you that many jurisdictions far from the EEA are upgrading their own data protection legislation.
+Do you imagine that it has not crossed the minds of other legislators, that the chances of compliance with law improve remarkably when the fines are significant, and individuals and civil society are empowered to sue?
+Are we going to go through a slow and painful process as contracted parties operating in multiple jurisdictions discover they are subject to new and more rigorously enforced legislation?
+At the very least, point out that it would be prudent to apply the same rules everywhere.

 This Temporary Specification was adopted by resolution of the ICANN Board of Directors

-(ICANN Board) on [TBD], pursuant to the requirements for the establishment of TemporarPolicies and Temporary Specification or Policies (as such terms are defined in ICANN’s registry agreements and registrar accreditation agreements).
+(ICANN Board) on [TBD], pursuant to the requirements for the establishment of Temporary Policies and Temporary Specification or Policies (as such terms are defined in ICANN’s registry agreements and registrar accreditation agreements).
 An advisory statement containing a detailed explanation of the ICANN Board’s reasons for adopting this Temporary Specification is available here <<TBD>>

-Contents
+Table of Contents

 Proposed Temporary Specification for gTLD Registration Data – WORKING DRAFT ............................
 1

+.
 Scope ..............................................................................................................................
 4

-2. DefinitionsInterpretation ............................................................................
+2. Definitions, Interpretation and acronyms............................................................................
 4

 3. Policy Effective Date..........................................................................................................
 5